signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 enable log correlation by setting the environment variable `SIGNALFX_LOGS_INJECTION=true` before running your instrumented application.

-If your logger uses JSON logging format, then SignalFx Instrumentation for .NET automatically adds span context to the logs.
+If your logger uses JSON as the logging format, the SignalFx Instrumentation for .NET automatically adds span context to the logs.

-If your logger uses a different format, you may have to manually configure your logger to include the trace context fields.
+If your logger uses a different format, you might have to manually configure your logger to include the trace context fields.

 ## Fields injected into log context